What Are the Differences Between an Aztec Barcode and a QR Code?

 Combinable with digital marketing campaigns

-All QR Code short URLs are customizable for branding and can be used on digital platforms like email campaigns, so users have the option either to view your content on desktop via the short URL or scan the QR Code to view it via mobile.
+All QR Code short URLs are customizable for branding for use on digital platforms like email campaigns, so users have the option either to view your content on a desktop via the short URL or scan the QR Code to view it via mobile.

 A Coupon QR Code on an email marketing campaign to boost mobile retail purchases

-QR Codes can help you glean insights with your marketing campaigns, offer contactless solutions for customers, and much more — so when considering which side of the Aztec vs QR Code divide you stand on, there’s a lot the QR Code has to offer.
+QR Codes can help you glean insights with your marketing campaigns, offer contactless solutions for customers, and much more—so when considering which side of the Aztec vs. QR Code divide you stand on, remember there’s a lot the QR Code has to offer.

 Author